rehanvipin/Precisely-public/README.md

 # Precisely-public

-## If you know what this is, then you know
+Implementations of popular cryptographic algorithms.

-## All code is my own.
-Any work done here is purely for my satisfaction
+All work+code is my own.
+Initially used for the research internship at PES Innovation Lab.

+**Primary focus on public key cryptography and privacy preserving algorithms**
+Each file/directory is self-containing.
+Feel free to explore.